-A CCI Service Dog not only assists with physical tasks, but also provides social support.
+A Canine Companions service dog not only assists with physical tasks, but also provides social support.
 During a two-week training session, participants learn how to effectively handle an assistance dog to maximize use of the 40 commands.

 Watch our video on Buddy and Service Dog Hillary III: